Oncology Services at Realtooth Dental Clinic in Lucknow

 The most important step in reducing the death rate from oral cancer is early discovery.
 No group has a better opportunity to have a positive impact on this than members of dental community.
 Mutual understanding and collaboration between the oncologist and dental surgeon is crucial for standardizing patient care and for improving oral care standards.

-Keeping this philosophy in view the Realtooth organization, apart from catering specialized dental needs of patients, is looking forward to build this centre as an oral medicine practice dedicated to meeting the unique dental and oral health needs of patients battling cancer.
+Keeping this philosophy in practice the Realtooth Dental Clinic, apart from catering specialized dental needs of patients, is looking forward to build its centers as an oral medicine practice dedicated to meeting the unique dental and oral health needs of patients battling cancer in Lucknow.

 Oncology Services Provided By Realtooth